Reading Comprehension Test 11

 Question 1 |

-The first confirmation of the existence of an ice continent at the South Pole was made by the Bellinghausen expedition of 1820.
-This expedition was made for Imperial Russia.
+The first confirmation of the existence of an ice continent at the South Pole was made by the Bellinghausen expedition in 1820.
+This expedition was conducted for Imperial Russia.
 In 1959, the Antarctic Treaty was signed by 17 nations.
-This treaty protects the continent from territorial claims by any other country and maintains it as a continent set aside for scientific studies.
-This natural laboratory has many research bases on it, set up by various countries of the world.
-Most of these, work together to obtain information, for scientific study.
+This treaty protects the continent from territorial claims by any country and maintains it as a continent set aside for scientific studies.
+This natural laboratory has many research bases on it, established by various countries around the world.
+Most of these work together to gather information for scientific study.

 Antarctica is used _____.